Book –Win Your Inner Battles

 How we talk with others matters, though what matters more is our internal dialogue.
 Beliefs we have believed, limits we have set for ourselves of what we can and can’t be, do, and have.

-Darius claims that it’s the fear of all kinds that restricts us to become who we can be, and push us to play small to fit in, while secretly or openly keep talking about how we want our life to be.
+Darius claims that fear restricts us from becoming who we can be and pushes us to play small to fit in while secretly or openly talking about how we want our lives to be.

-The book is divided into three little books namely Inner warfare, Control, and Purpose.
+The book is divided into three little books: Inner Warfare, Control, and Purpose.
 Each contains a few small chapters with ideas to conquer an enemy within.
-Many of them may serve as reminders of what we already know, yet don’t apply.
+Many may remind us what we already know yet don’t apply.